 They are most aware of products and services and think, “You did a great job finding the right property and negotiating the deal for me.

-I will work with you again and will refer you to my friends.”
+I will work with you again and refer you to my friends.”

 The next best buyer leads for real estate agents are hot buyer leads who are aware of services for their problem/needs and think, “I want to work with you, but I am not completely sure yet.”

-These types of leads are also called the bottom-of-funnel leads.
+These types of leads are also called bottom-of-funnel leads.

 This article has been reviewed by our editorial team.
 It has been approved for publication in accordance with our editorial policy.